CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 When a brick is hit by the ball it disappears.
 When a ball hits a brick it inverts its direction.

-- In each Brick's "When I start of a clone" add at the end:
+- In each brick's "When I start of a clone" add at the end:
-  - Wait for touching Ball
+  - wait for touching the ball
-  - Delete the clone
+  - delete the clone
-- In the Ball's "Forever" loop add an "If" touching a brick:
+- In the ball's "Forever" loop add an "If" touching a brick:
   - change the direction by 180° minus the current direction (it will continue in the same horizontal direction but "upside down")

 ![](assets/code/brick-hit.svg)